NorweezDao/NorweezMicrofundGraphs/README.md

 Node.js v14, and Npm v6.

-In my case my env was MocOs Intel Because on Docker and arm64 have some strange issues node -v v16.15.1 npm -v 8.19.2
+In my case my the used env was MacOs Intel Because on Docker and arm64 have some strange issues node -v v16.15.1 npm -v 8.19.2